FAQ

 See HMML History for more information.

-The organization became the Hill Monastic Manuscript Library (HMML) in 1975 to honor the business leader and philanthropist James J. Hill, whose family foundation provided key support in HMML’s early years.
+The organization was renamed the Hill Monastic Manuscript Library (HMML) in 1975 to honor the Hill family of Minnesota, whose foundation provided key financial support in HMML’s early years.
 In 2005, the name was changed to the Hill Museum & Manuscript Library (HMML) in recognition of HMML’s care and display of The Saint John’s Bible and the rare book and art collections of Saint John’s University.
 The name also makes more explicit the fact that HMML photographs not only monastic manuscripts, but every kind of handwritten heritage that fits its mission.
 See HMML History.

 Manuscripts stay with the libraries or repositories that hold them.
 HMML’s methodology is to partner with libraries and repositories, photograph the manuscripts in place, and then put the photographs online for long-term digital preservation and access.